Don’t Risk Rejection at the Airport

 IMDG (Sea Freight)

-More flexible regulations for containerized cargo on ships, but with segregation requirements.
+More flexible regulations for containerised cargo, but with segregation requirements.

 - Higher quantity limits than air